 Note

-- Enter your desired number of columns.
+- Select your desired number of columns in the Columns dropdown menu.

 Moving a Shrunken Field to a New Line